-Summer is coming and it’s time to start planning some road trips.
-If you’re a beach lover, there are a myriad of options to plant your toes in the sand, but there’s also a rich choice of other destinations to discover and enjoy.
-Whether it’s a day trip, weekend getaway or week-long vacation, make this summer extra fun by exploring some of these favorite hot spots and hidden gems around the Garden State!
+Summer is the perfect time to start planning some road trips.
+If you’re a beach lover, there are a myriad of options to dig your toes in the sand, but there’s also a rich choice of other destinations to discover and experience.
+Whether it’s a day trip, quick getaway or week-long vacation, make this summer extra fun by exploring some of these favorite hot spots and hidden gems around the Garden State!

 Jersey Shore Beaches & Boardwalks